Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Results

-Next, we evaluate the continual learning performance of the different methods on \robot.
-We empirically set a threshold of 3000 on the DTW position error and a threshold of 0.08 radians ($\approx 5$ degrees) on the orientation error.
-These thresholds are stricter than the ones used in \cite{auddy2022continual} (where the DTW threshold was 7191 and the orientation error threshold was 10 degrees), and allow us to set a higher bar for evaluating the continual learning performance of the models under consideration.
-The continual learning metrics for the position predictions of SG, REP, HN and CHN are reported in Figs. \ref{fig:rt_pizza_intercl} and \ref{fig:rt_pizza_intertraj} (see \mytable{tab:rtpo_pos_cl} and \mytable{tab:rtpo_ori_cl} for the complete table of CL metrics for both position and orientation for all methods). \myfigure{fig:rt_pizza_intercl} shows that among the \snode{} models, \chnsnode{} is the only method with good scores for all CL metrics and thus achieves the highest overall CL score.
-In \myfigure{fig:rt_pizza_intertraj}, it can be seen that the \snode{} models of both HN and CHN outperform the NODE models, with \chnsnode{} exhibiting very good performance in key metrics such as ACC (\emph{accuracy}), REM (\emph{remembering}), and FS (\emph{final model size}) that results in the best overall CL score among all methods.
+Next, we evaluate CL performance on \robot{}.
+We empirically set thresholds of 3000 on the DTW position error, and 0.08 radians ($\approx 5$ degrees) on the orientation error.
+These thresholds are stricter than the ones used by \cite{auddy2022continual} (DTW threshold=7191, orientation error threshold=10 degrees), and set a higher bar for evaluating CL performance.
+We first compute the CL metrics for position and orientation separately.
+Since all CL metrics lie in the range [0, 1], we report consolidated CL metrics for \robot{} in~\myfigure{fig:rt_pizza} by averaging each CL metric over position and orientation. \myfigure{fig:rt_pizza_a} shows that among the \snode{} models, \chnsnode{} is the only method with high scores for all CL metrics.
+In \myfigure{fig:rt_pizza_b}, it can be seen that the \snode{} models of both HN and CHN outperform the NODE models, with \chnsnode{} exhibiting good performance in key metrics such as ACC (\emph{accuracy}), REM (\emph{remembering}), and FS (\emph{final model size}). resulting in the best overall CL score among all methods.

-Overall, \chnsnode{} offers the best trade-off for continual learning among the methods we evaluate: its size is relatively small compared to SG and HN (the model sizes are shown in \myfigure{fig:res_rt_model_size}), it can learn and remember multiple tasks without forgetting, it does not need to store and retrain on demonstrations of past tasks (unlike REP), and it predicts stable trajectories which also helps in improving its performance over \chnnode{}. \myfigure{fig:rt_qual} shows qualitative examples of the predictions for \robot{}, where it can be seen than \chnsnode{} produces much lower errors than \chnnode{}.
-Videos of the robot performing the tasks of \robot{} can be viewed at \url{https://youtu.be/xDgTvWADoyA}.
+Overall, \chnsnode{} offers the best trade-off for CL among the methods we evaluate: its size is relatively small compared to SG and HN (sizes are reported in supplementary materials), it can learn and remember multiple tasks without forgetting (see \myfigure{fig:robottasks_box}), it does not need to store and retrain on demonstrations of past tasks like REP, and it predicts stable motion, which also helps to improve its CL performance over the NODE-based alternative (see~\myfigure{fig:rt_pizza_b}).
+Fig. 6 in the supplementary materials shows some qualitative examples of the predictions for \robot{}, where it can be seen than \chnsnode{} produces low errors.
+The robot can be seen performing the tasks of \robot{} in the supplementary video.